Climdyn/qgs/documentation/source/files/user_guide.rst

 This guide provides:

 1. The different ways to configure qgs in order to obtain the function :math:`\boldsymbol{f}` are explained in the section :ref:`files/user_guide:2.
 Configuration of qgs`.
-2. Some specific ways to configure qgs :ref:`files/user_guide:3.
+2. Some specific ways to configure qgs detailed in the section :ref:`files/user_guide:3.
 Using user-defined symbolic basis`.
 3. Examples of usages of the model's tendencies function :math:`\boldsymbol{f}` are given in the section :ref:`files/user_guide:4.
 Using qgs (once configured)`.

 2. Configuration of qgs